magento/pagebuilder-docs/docs/styling/how-to-override-pagebuilder-styles.md

-# Override Page Builder styles
+# How to override Page Builder styles

 To override the internal CSS Page Builder applies to content types, you must create a CSS selector with a [specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) greater than 110, which is Page Builder's default selector specificity for all native and custom content types, as shown here: